 grep -rn "data-ad-slot" src/

 Compare the values to AdSense → Ads → By ad unit.
-Article’s must match an existing approved unit.
+The article’s value must match an existing, active unit.

-4. Article content too thin to host ads
+4. Article content too thin to serve ads

-6. CSP / iframe sandbox blocks ad rendering on article template
+6. CSP or iframe sandbox blocks ad rendering on the article template

-If your article template uses a stricter Content Security Policy or wraps content in an <iframe sandbox>, AdSense can’t render into it.
+If the article template uses a stricter Content Security Policy, or wraps content in an <iframe sandbox>, AdSense cannot inject its frame.

 Shortest path to fix

-Step 1: Verify the script loads on both pages
+Step 2: Confirm the loader is present on both pages

-// Run in DevTools console on each page
+// Run in the DevTools Console on each page

 document.querySelectorAll('script[src*="adsbygoogle"]').length